The world’s largest reef forecasting and modelling program to track and predict the condition of the Reef, including water quality and bleaching.

 However, its vast size makes it hard to monitor and predict a growing combination of threats, such as warmer water temperatures and poor water quality, from sediment and nutrient run-off.

-Just as the Bureau of Meteorology does for weather, eReefs is delivering Reef water quality information online in near real time, enabling anyone to track the effects of rising water temperatures, cyclones, floods and other impacts on the Reef.
+Just as the Bureau of Meteorology does for weather, eReefs delivers Reef water quality information online in near real time, enabling anyone to track the effects of rising water temperatures, cyclones, floods and other impacts on the Reef.

 Right now, the eReefs coral bleaching index can predict the combined impact of increased temperature, light, and nutrients on coral reefs.